dmx-systems/dmx-linqa/README.md

 ![linqa-login.png](docs/linqa-login.png)

-At this point you can switch the Linqa UI between the 2 languages you've configured.

 ### Quick Linqa trial

 For a quick Linqa trial you can log in with your DMX `admin` account.
 With the first login the in-app help dialog opens: